tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 expects to support rounded up the nearest multiple of 16.
 If the server supports wildcard names, it SHOULD set this value to 260.

-not_before
-: The moment when the keys become valid for use.
-The value is represented as seconds from 00:00:00 UTC on Jan 1 1970, not including leap seconds.

-not_after
-: The moment when the keys become invalid.
-Uses the same unit as not_before.

 extensions
 : A list of extensions that the client can take into consideration when generating a Client Hello message.
 The format is defined in